 The Company considers non-performing loans to be the total of loans on non-accrual and loans past due 90 days or more and still accruing.

-There were no non-performing loans as of December 31, 2022.
-The following table presents performing and non-performing loans by class of loans as of December 31, 2021:
+All non-accrual loans at December 31, 2023 had no allowance for credit loss.